-So, it is definitely better to go for the 27” 4K monitor as a gamer.
+So, between 27 Vs 32 4K Monitor, it is definitely better to go for the 27” 4K monitor as a gamer.

 Which One Is Best For Video Editing?
 (Dual 27” Vs A 32” Monitors)

-Before choosing a monitor for video editing, keep the following criteria in mind:
+Before choosing between 27 Vs 32 4K Monitor for video editing, keep the following criteria in mind: